 The bottom line is that it’s extraordinarily hard to be successful without stable housing.
 Housing must come first.

-Housing Matters runs four different homeless shelters on our Coral Street campus.
+Housing Matters runs three emergency shelter programs on our Coral Street campus.
 Each of these shelters serves a different population, and all are designed to provide a safe place to sleep while working with a case manager to find permanent housing.
 We design these spaces to be welcoming and comfortable, while also focusing on moving people forward.

 We believe not all shelter is created equal, and it’s imperative for all services — shelter, case management, support services, housing navigation, and more — to ultimately move a client toward housing.
 Shelter can be stabilizing, but it is not the solution to homelessness.

 Shelter solves sleeping.
 Housing solves homelessness.

 Collectively, our three shelters provide beds for about 160 individuals on any given night, which are nearly half of the beds available in all of Santa Cruz County.
 This service can be life-changing for those who are able to access it.
 However, the need in our county is much larger than we are able to provide for, with an estimated 80% of our local homeless population going unsheltered — that’s approximately 1800 adults and children without shelter in our community, every night.

 The Loft is a low-barrier shelter for up to 57 individuals at a time.
 The Loft is open to adults who are currently experiencing homelessness and who are partnering with us to end their homelessness.
 The goal of this shelter program is to provide a temporary and safe place while clients actively work on finding permanent, stable housing.
 The Loft serves some of our most vulnerable clients.

 +–Recuperative Care Center